 From its headwaters in the Housatonic River in New Milford, Lake Lillinonah extends 12 miles to the Shepaug Dam, covering 1900 acres to a maximum depth of 110 feet with 45 miles of shoreline, much of it steep hillside that rises 200 feet or more above the water line.
 Connecticut Light and Power created Lake Lillinonah in 1955 as a source of hydroelectricity and flood control.
 The dam’s 57,000-horsepower turbine drives a 43,000-kilowatt generator in what is Connecticut’s newest and largest hydroelectric plant.

 Mountain bikers need trails to ply their trade.
-In doing so, they destroy hiking trails via erosion and also being a general nuisance.
+In doing so, they sometimes destroy hiking trails via erosion and also being a general nuisance.
 Personally, I have nothing against mountain bikers and often marvel at their skill.
-But the CT blue-blazed trail system is an expressly HIKING trail system and I can’t STAND seeing mountain bikers or their tracks on these tralis.
-So when this (otherwise intelligent) guy writes on his blog that the Lillinonah Trail isn’t made for biking, all I can say is, “Um, yeah.
+But the CT blue-blazed trail system is almost exclusively a hiking trail system and I can’t stand seeing mountain bikers or their tracks on these tralis.
+So when this (otherwise intelligent) guy writes on his site that the Lillinonah Trail isn’t made for biking, all I can say is, “Um, yeah.
 Duh.”
-[Note: He calls it Al’s Trail, but he’s talking about the first mile or so of the Lillinonah.]
+Note: He calls it Al’s Trail, which is a sort of cross-Newtown Trail that uses some Lillinonah trail.]

 The section of Al’s Trail that starts at Pond Brook and meets up with White Trail is a very, very technical riding trail, with many rock gardens, and steep ups and downs – you can thank Al for that one, he had no sense that if you build a trail straight up the fall line of a slope you are going to increase erosion exponentially… Another thing you should know about Al’s Trail is that it’s technically a Blue Blazed Trail.
 Blue blazed trails or more commonly known as Blue Trails are basically no bikes, however, my understanding now is that if they are posted no bikes, then they are no bikes.
 Not sure where that stands these days.